Frequently Asked Questions

 - Items to personalize your room (If you want to put up posters you should use poster mounts and avoid nailing.)

-To avoid overloading the electrical circuit (fire hazard), please limit electrical equipment in your room to small electrical appliances, such as computers, printers, lamps, clocks, radios, stereos, coffee makers and personal styling items.
+To avoid overloading the electrical circuit (a fire hazard), please limit electrical equipment in your room to small electrical appliances, such as computers, printers, lamps, clocks, radios, stereos, coffee makers and personal styling items.
 You may also wish to bring a small “bar” fridge, or to rent one from an off-campus service upon arrival on campus.
 In the interest of fire prevention and energy reduction, please ensure that electrical items are turned off when you are not in your room.

 The following items are NOT permitted within the residence rooms: